cpietsch/vikus-IIIF-generator/README.md

 ## Usage

-To use the VIKUS IFFF generator, open the frontend in a browser at http://localhost:8000/frontend/.
+To use the VIKUS IIIF generator, open the frontend in a browser at http://localhost:8000/frontend/.
 Paste an IIIF Collection (v3) URL and click "Create".
 Click "Generate" to run all the steps.

 If you want, you can fiddle with the settings of each step and/or run them individually.
 Once the process is finished, you can open a VIKUS Viewer preview, or download the data ZIP and extract it into the /data folder of the VIKUS Viewer.